-During fragment shading this counter should be close to 100%.
+During fragment shading this counter must be close to 100%.
 This indicates that the fragment front-end is able to keep up with the shader core shading rate.
 This counter commonly drops below 100% for three reasons:

 - The running workload has many empty tiles with no geometry to render.
-This is common in shadow maps, for any screen region with no shadow casters. - The application consists of simple shaders but a high percentage of microtriangles.
-This causes the shader core to complete fragments faster than they are rasterized, so the quad buffer starts to drain. - The application consists of layers which stall at early ZS due to a dependency on an earlier fragment layer which is still in flight.
-This prevents new fragments entering the quad buffer, so the quad buffer starts to drain.
+Empty tiles are common in shadow maps, for any screen region with no shadow casters. - The application consists of simple shaders but a high percentage of microtriangles.
+This combination causes the shader core to complete fragments faster than they are rasterized, so the quad buffer starts to drain. - The application consists of layers which stall at early ZS because of a dependency on an earlier fragment layer which is still in flight.
+Stalled layers prevent new fragments entering the quad buffer, so the quad buffer starts to drain.